How to Accept Payments with Stripe in WordPress - ProfilePress

 Firstly, enable test mode from the manage payment method page.

 Stripe offers a temporary test account by clicking “Skip this form”.
-We do NOT recommend this option as it’s best to use an actual account, the same as your live account.
+We do not recommend this option, as it’s best to use an actual account, the same as your live account.
 This allows you to configure webhooks and apply for Live and Test Mode.
-Also, renewals will not work with a temporary test account if you are testing recurring payments.
+Also, if you are testing recurring payments, renewals will not work with a temporary test account.

 Testing a Purchase

-Now in test mode, add a product to your cart and proceed to checkout.
+In test mode, add a product to your cart and checkout.

 Testing Express Checkout (Apple Pay / Google Pay)